 Fire Station 10, the Fire Alarm Center, and the Emergency Operations Center have the ability to operate continuously for 72 hours under emergency conditions.

 The building design reflects the City's commitment to sustainability.
 A 12,000 gallon cistern under the back apron captures water from on-site fire department drills, and the roof provides 100 percent of the water for washing the trucks and watering the green roof.
 The 15,000 square foot vegetated roof reduces heat given off from the building and slows down water before it enters the storm system.
-The project is on track for LEED Silver certification.
+The project received LEED Silver certification.

 Three public artworks reflect the life-saving work of the emergency personnel housed in the facility.
 Seattle artist Gloria Bornstein created an artwork and developed an art plan for the site, which includes works by artists Stuart Nakamura, Jacquelin Metz and Nancy Chew.